togrupe/dlive-midi-tools/README.md

 8. If you also want to create a Reaper template session, set the corresponding tick.
 The Reaper session file `<input-spread-sheet-file>-recording-template.rpp` will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` Tab, you can configure, which channel shall be recorded, and "record armed".
 The patching is 1:1 (derived from the channel number) <br><br>
    You can also use the tool to create only the Reaper session file, in case you use a different audio console.
-In this case use the following settings (1) and continue with Step 9 (2).
+In this case use the following settings (1+2) and continue with Step 9 (3).<br><br>

+   The default track numbering can also be disabled.

 <img alt="onlyreapter" src="doc/reaper_only.png" width="500"/>